 A hallucination is a false perception of a sensory stimulus (auditory, visual, fierce, tactile, or olfactory) that does not exist and which may appear when the brain is unable to correctly understand and interpret the information coming from the external environment.

 The project itself consists of a total immersion in a world populated by anthropomorphic figures created with fabrics, colors, and embroidery.

 The installation that forms the presentation of the project aims to emphasize the distance of knowledge, through lights, sounds, and scents tailored to create observational synesthesia reminiscent of hallucinations, altered state of perception, hypnagogical state.

 The multisensorial installation consists of a room in which several anthropomorphic, polymorphic, and colored figures coexist in the space.
 This space is illuminated by LEDs, which make it possible to switch the light between white, red, and blue.

 The set consists of figures and shapes made entirely with upholstered and watercolor-like fabrics, some decorated with organic embroidery or juxtaposed with glass shapes.

-The installation includes several anthropomorphic figures, the dimensions of which vary from 150 cm to 230 cm, each with different characteristics and colours, with embroidered pieces taking on natural shapes.
-Some of these sculptures will be self-supporting, others attached to the wall, others to the floor and yet others to the ceiling, in order to build up a systemic complexity by occupying the space.
+The installation includes several anthropomorphic figures, the dimensions of which vary from 150 cm to 230 cm, each with different characteristics and colors, with embroidered pieces taking on natural shapes.
+Some of these sculptures will be self-supporting, others attached to the wall, others to the floor, and yet others to the ceiling, in order to build up a systemic complexity by occupying the space.